ahmedalkadi/Ahmed_Alkadi_Portfolio.github.io/_pages/about.md

 🤖 I enjoy tackling traditional engineering challenges with the power of AI, blending technology and innovation to find smarter solutions [GitHub pages](https://github.com/ahmedalkadi).

-🌍 I am actively seeking a postgraduate position where i can leverage AI to address mechanical engineering challenges.
+🌍 I am actively seeking a postgraduate position where I can leverage AI to address mechanical engineering challenges.